roslov/migration-checker/README.md

 - PHP 8.1 or higher.

-## Limitations
+## Supported database types and versions

-The built-in class `\Roslov\MigrationChecker\Db\MySqlDump` currently supports MySQL/MariaDB only.
+- MySQL 5.5 to 9.5+
-If you need to support other databases, you have to write your own dumper.
+- MariaDB 10.0 to 12.1+

 ## Installation